Reserved for a Private Event with Kylee

-Hatha Yoga and meditation classes are offered regularly at Community Yoga Center at no cost over twenty times every week.
+Hatha Yoga and meditation classes are offered regularly at Community Yoga Center at no cost every week.
 All regular practice opportunities are free and registration is not required.
-Please feel free to visit us for our weekly offerings – we would love to meet you.
+Please feel free to visit us for our weekly offerings.
+We would love to meet you.

 Reserved for Private Event - Kylee Moats - 1pm-5pm